GPUOpen-Tools/radeon_compute_profiler/docs/source/using.rst

 particular kernel.

-This mode also can also extract the kernel source code, the generated IL code, and the compiled ISA code for an OpenCL™ kernel dispatched to a GPU.
+This mode also can also extract the kernel source code, the generated IL code, and the compiled ISA code for an OpenCL kernel dispatched to a GPU.

 Additional Data
 ~~~~~~~~~~~~~~~
-For OpenCL™ programs, both profiling modes can also generate Kernel Occupancy
+For OpenCL programs, both profiling modes can also generate Kernel Occupancy
 information for each kernel dispatched to a GPU.
 For HSA applications Kernel
 Occupancy information is only available in Performance Counter mode.
 See :ref:`kernel-occupancy` for more information.